Singapore Estate Planning : The Ultimate Checklist

 – Privacy

-• Another advantage of utilizing a Trust is the enhanced level of privacy it offers.
+• Another advantage of utilizing a Trust is its enhanced privacy level.

-• Unlike a Will, which becomes a public record upon your passing and is subject to public scrutiny, a Trust allows for a more confidential distribution of your assets.
+• Unlike a Will, which becomes a public record upon your passing and is subject to public inspection, a Trust allows for a more confidential distribution of your assets.

 • Your financial affairs, beneficiaries, and the terms of your estate plan remain private.
-This privacy can be especially important for individuals who prefer to keep their personal and financial matters out of the public eye.
+This privacy can be essential for individuals who prefer to keep their personal and financial matters out of the public eye.

 – Avoiding Probate